Asiana grounds Boeing 777 in U.S. due to engine oil leak

 Another Asiana-operated Boeing 777 was delayed in San Francisco on June 2 due to an oil leak in one of its engines.

-On July 8 a San Francisco-bound Boeing Co (BA.N) 777 operated by Japan Airlines Co (9201.T) turned back to Tokyo after its crew detected a leak in the hydraulic system that controls its flaps.
+On July 8 a San Francisco-bound Boeing Co 777 operated by Japan Airlines Co turned back to Tokyo after its crew detected a leak in the hydraulic system that controls its flaps.